Note

 Grains perform asynchronous request execution, requiring all grain interface methods to return an asynchronous type, like Task.
-Awaiting the completion of a task returned from a grain call notifies the caller that the request has finished, allowing them to handle any exceptions or receive return values.
+Awaiting the completion of a task returned from a grain call notifies the caller that the request has finished, allowing the caller to handle any exceptions or receive return values.
 Orleans also supports one-way requests, enabling callers to notify a grain about an event without expecting exceptions or completion signals.

 public interface IOneWayGrain : IGrainWithGuidKey